Skip navigation

 Documentation

-Last Updated: March 22nd, 2024
+Last Updated: October 31st, 2024

 Overview

-Duo's SAML SSO for ASA supports inline self-service enrollment and the Duo Prompt for AnyConnect and web-based SSL VPN logins.
+Duo's SAML SSO for ASA supports inline self-service enrollment and the Duo Prompt for Secure Client and web-based SSL VPN logins.
 This deployment option requires that you have a SAML 2.0 identity provider (IdP) in place that features Duo authentication, like Duo Single Sign-On.
 Primary and Duo secondary authentication occur at the identity provider, not at the ASA itself.

-Minimum Supported ASA and AnyConnect Versions
+Minimum Supported ASA and Client Versions

 Familiarize yourself with the limitations of ASA SAML 2.0 authentication by reviewing the Use Single Sign-On with Clientless SSL VPN documentation in the Cisco ASA Series VPN CLI Configuration Guide.